cpp-exercises/familytree-b/README.md

-# familytree-b
+# Family Tree - part B

-Build a family-tree class in C++ - part B
+Build a family-tree class in C++ - write the full implementation.